sugarcrmlabs/SystemData/README.md

 The System Data tool helps you export and import some of the data available in Sugar using JSON data files.

 ## Requirements
-It requires Sugar version 7.8 or above, with the new CLI framework.<br />
+It requires Sugar version 7.9 or above, with the new CLI framework and with prepared statements.
+The latest release has been built on 7.9.1.0<br />
 It requires to be able to run the Sugar CLI framework.<br />
 It requires that the source and destinations systems are exactly the same in terms of code and customizations (including if changes are completed via Studio/Module Builder).